Feature Flags: From Concept to Cultural Revolution

 }

-With this feature flag in place, the worst case scenario now looks rather tame:
+With a feature flag gating the new query, our worst case scenario looks strikingly different:

-The same unexpected SQL performance problem exists in this scenario.
+The same unexpected SQL performance issues exist in this scenario.
 However, the outcome is very different.
-First, notice that the "deployment" itself had no effect on the latency of the query.
-That's because the alternate SQL query was deployed in a dormant state behind the feature flag.
-Then, the feature flag was enabled, causing traffic to route through the alternate SQL query.
-At this point, that latency starts to go up; but, instead of the database crashing, the feature flag is turned off, immediately re-gating the code and diverting traffic back to the original SQL query.
+First, notice (in the figure) that the deployment itself had no effect on the latency of the query.
+That's because the optimized SQL query was deployed in a dormant state behind the feature flag.
+Then, the feature flag was enabled, causing traffic to route through the optimized SQL query.
+At this point, that latency starts to go up.
+But, instead of the database crashing, the feature flag is turned off, immediately re-gating the code and diverting traffic back to the original SQL query.

 You just avoided an outage.
 The dynamic runtime capability of your feature flag gave you the power to react without delay, before the database—and your application—became overwhelmed and unresponsive.